How Trump's son-in-law helped salvage the North American trade zone

 In the weeks following the announcement of the Mexico-U.S. deal, U.S. and Mexican officials increasingly understood a new trade accord might not pass Congress without Canada on board, said one U.S.-based source familiar with the process.

-Anxious to avoid the risk of being left with nothing, Videgaray and Economy Minister Ildefonso Guajardo, Mexico’s lead in the negotiations, worked behind the scenes to “triangulate” communication between the Canadians and the Americans to try to land the deal, the source said.
+Anxious to avoid being left with nothing, Videgaray and Economy Minister Ildefonso Guajardo, Mexico’s lead in the negotiations, worked behind the scenes to “triangulate” communication between the Canadians and the Americans to try to land the deal, the source said.

-Videgaray’s relationship with Kushner was a safety valve that lowered tensions that had arisen between Freeland and Lighthizer, the source said.
+Videgaray’s relationship with Kushner was a safety valve that lowered tensions between Freeland and Lighthizer, the source said.
 Another source said Guajardo offered Freeland advice on the sidelines of the United Nations General Assembly last week about negotiating bilaterally with Lighthizer.

 In the end, the talks went down to the wire, with Kushner abandoning plans to spend the Jewish festival of Sukkot with his family late on Sunday, the person in Washington said, as Canada and the United States thrashed out the last details of a deal.
 It was finally announced at 11:35 p.m.
 EDT (0335 GMT), just 25 minutes before the deadline.